go-critic/go-critic.github.io/trophies.md

 These checks are a good candidates to be included into "default" `go-critic` list.

 Most projects listed here have high base code quality, so every detected issue counts.

+Note that this list is not comprehensive.
+It's virtually impossible to keep track of all contributions were made.

 ### [golang/go](https://github.com/golang/go)